X-23 (2010 series): "Misadventures In Babysitting"

 X-23 babysits Reed and Susan's children Franklin and Valeria.
 She is trying to decide what direction to take in her life.
 Valeria and Franklin Richards play with a temporal window, that unleashes a dragon.
 Hellion appears as all of them are transported to a space junkyard.
 Hellion finally kisses X-23 only to be rejected by her saying that she no longer has feelings for him.
 Jubilee appears to tell her to come back to Utopia so that she can make a decision as to what side of the "schism" she wants to be on.

 Reception

-The series currently holds a 8.1 out of 10 from 57 professional critics on the comic book review aggregator Comic Book Roundup.
+The series currently holds an 8.1 out of 10 from 57 professional critics on the comic book review aggregator Comic Book Roundup.